Prologue

 Luke nods.
 “Multiple times.”

 “Oh!”
-He looks around the restaurant, as if noticing the disappointing decor for the first time, or maybe he’s seeing it from a newbie’s perspective.
+He looks around the restaurant as if noticing the disappointing decor for the first time, or maybe he’s seeing it from a newbie’s perspective.
 His head bobs up and down.
 “Yeah, it’s definitely not authentic.”

-Panels of frosted glass adorned with the French Quarter lion logo and classic Greek drama comedy and tragedy masks hang above the gorgeous oak bar.
+Panels of frosted glass adorned with The French Quarter lion logo and classic Greek-drama comedy and tragedy masks hang above the gorgeous oak bar.
 The frosted glass is encircled with stained-glass flowers in bright purples, golds, and greens.
 It doesn’t look like New Orleans at all, but at least the colors are correct.

-“I mean—” I point to the wall across from the bar, where there’s a sketch of buildings on Bourbon Street with a random strand of purple beads hanging from one corner of the frame.
+“I mean—” I point to the wall across from the bar where there’s a sketch of buildings on Bourbon Street with a random strand of purple beads hanging from one corner of the frame.

 “Hey!
 They have masks,” Luke quips.